 (inclusive of London allowance)

-The appointment is available from 1 May 2017 and is funded for 2 years in the first instance.
+This post is funded for two years in the first instance.

 Applicants must have a PhD, or equivalent academic or industrial experience and must be able to demonstrate strong image computing and problem solving skills.
-Candidates must possess a 2:1 honours degree, or equivalent, in Computer Science, Engineering, Physics, Mathematics or a related subject.
-Experience in the design, implementation, and validation of appropriate medical image processing methods, strong software engineering skills using languages such as C++ or python, and a good publication record in high-impact peer-reviewed academic journals and conferences.
-Experience with image processing methods for planning and guiding radiotherapy is highly desirable.
+Candidates must possess a first or upper second undergraduate degree, or equivalent, in Computer Science, Engineering, Physics, Mathematics or a related subject.
+Experience in the design, implementation, and validation of appropriate medical image processing methods, image registration, segmentation and modelling, strong software development skills using languages such as C++ or python, and a good publication record in high-impact peer-reviewed academic journals and conferences.
+Experience with image processing methods for histological reconstruction and/or multimodal image analysis is highly desirable.

 For further information please refer to the job description and person specification please go to the following link.

 If you have any queries regarding the scientific content of the vacancy, please contact Dr. Jorge Cardoso ( firstname.lastname@example.org ).
 For general application queries, please contact Ms. Neha Shah ( email@example.com ).